Why Do Shelties Sleep on Their Backs?

 Crashed out from Jackie Powell via Facebook

-Another reason Shelties sleep on their backs may be to cool down.
-Unlike humans who sweat all through their skin, dogs can only sweat through the pads in their paws.
+Another reason Shelties sleep on their backs is to cool down.
+Unlike humans who sweat through their skin, dogs can only sweat through their paw pads.
 They also pant with their tongues out to cool down.
-Since the belly has the least amount of under coat, sleeping belly up can also expose the skin to cool air.
+Since the belly has very little undercoat, sleeping belly-up exposes their skin to the air so the heat can dissipate.
+Learn more about how Shelties keep cool in my article Should You Shave a Sheltie?

 Lovely Sheltie